Unleash/unleash-client-ruby/README.md

 After doing this, `rake spec` will also run the client specification tests.

 To install this gem onto your local machine, run `bundle exec rake install`.

+## Releasing

+Choose a new version number following [Semantic Versioning](https://semver.org/spec/v2.0.0.html) semantics and then:

+- update the version number in [./lib/unleash/version.rb](./lib/unleash/version.rb),
+- if a major or minor version bump, update the [Installation section](#Installation) in [README.md](README.md)
+- update [CHANGELOG.md](CHANGELOG.md) following the format on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/)
+- commit with message `chore: bump version to x.y.z`
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+- then run `bundle exec rake release`
+  - This will create a git tag for the version on the current commit,
+  - push git commits and tags to origin and
+  - push the `.gem` file to [rubygems.org](https://rubygems.org)

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/unleash/unleash-client-ruby.

+Be sure to run both `bundle exec rspec` and `bundle exec rubocop` in your branch before creating a pull request.

 Please include tests with any pull requests, to avoid regressions.